Skip to content

 Sharpshooting McCain

-Some people were ready to give up on McCain due to his recent shooting slump.
-The second-year guard made just 31.3% of his shots during a 10-game stretch.
-But based on his last two performances, the slump is definitely over.
-And judging by the applause he received Tuesday night, folks are back on board with the former Duke standout.
+Based on his last two performances, McCain’s slump is definitely over.
+And judging by the applause he received Tuesday night, Sixers fans appear to be back on board with the former Duke standout.

-McCain had 17 points while shooting 6-for-8 – including making 5 of 6 three-pointers – to go with three assists.
-This came after he made 4 of 8 threes while scoring 16 points against the Hornets on Sunday.
+McCain, who shot just 31.3% from the field in a recent 10-game stretch, had 17 points while shooting 6-for-8 — including making 5 of 6 three-pointers — to go with three assists.
+This came after he made 4 of 8 threes while scoring 16 points against the Hornets on Monday.

 » READ MORE: What is the Sixers’ biggest need at the NBA trade deadline?
 Patience.

 Before that game, McCain racked up a did-not-play coach’s decision in four of the Sixers’ last five games.
-In the one game he played, the 6-2, 195-pounder only played the last 47 seconds in a comfortable victory over the Indiana Pacers on Jan.
+In the one game he played, he only played the last 47 seconds in a comfortable victory over the Indiana Pacers on Jan.
 19.

-With Quentin Grimes sidelined with a sprained right ankle, McCain was the first player off the bench against the Bucks.
-And he took full advantage of the opportunity.
-The Sixers could be tough to beat if he can keep producing performances like this.
+With Quentin Grimes sidelined with a sprained right ankle, McCain was the first player off the bench against the Bucks, and he took full advantage.

 Love for Philly